playfulprogramming/playfulprogramming/content/crutchcorn/posts/working-with-crutchcorn/index.md

 Expect regular 1:1s, with much of that time dedicated to me listening rather than talking.
 Status updates can often be written down; 1:1s are better used for context, feedback, growth, concerns, decision-making, and anything that would benefit from a real conversation.

+# What can you expect from me?

+If we work together, I hope you can expect a few things from me:

+- I will do my best to tell you where you stand.
+- I will give credit publicly and as specifically as I can.
+- I will take responsibility when I make a mistake.
+- I will try to protect focus where I can.
+- I will encourage growth and provide opportunities for it.
+- I will not punish respectful disagreement.

+That last point is especially important to me.

+I do not want agreement to be confused with alignment.
+Some of the best teams I have worked on had regular disagreement, but they also had enough trust to disagree productively, make a decision, and move forward together.

+If you see something I am missing, I want to know.